30 Surprisingly Delicious Food Pairings That Will Blow Your Mind

 Pizza and Ranch Dressing

-A school cafeteria classic, this tried-and-true combination really hits the spot.
+A school cafeteria classic, this tried-and-true combination hits the spot.
 The tangy ranch complements the tomato sauce perfectly—you wouldn't think it would work, but it does.

 As The New York Times reported, the pizza and ranch combination seems to have started when Domino's offered ranch dressing alongside its wings in 1994.
 Endeavoring customers used the dressing for their pizzas, not just the wings, and the trend caught on.